Margaret Samahita

 Compliance spending aversion: An unintended consequence of charity regulation (with Leonhard K. Lades).
 Journal of Behavioral Public Administration, 2023, 6(1). [twitter]

 Can ♥s change minds?
 Social media endorsements and policy preferences (with Pierluigi Conzo, Laura K. Taylor, Juan S. Morales and Andrea Gallice).
-Social Media + Society, 2023, 9(2). [twitter]
+Social Media + Society, 2023, 9(2).
+Erratum: Figure 5 right panel should be this. [twitter]

 No mood effects in the field: The case of car inspections (with Håkan J. Holm).
 Journal of Economic Psychology, 2023, 96:102612. [twitter]